arrowhead-f/x509-profile/proposal.md

 #### 1.2.5 TLS and DTLS

 _Transport Layer Security_ (TLS) and _Datagram Transport Layer Security_ (DTLS) are IETF (Internet Engineering Task-Force) standards for establishing secure connections over untrusted transports.
-Can leverage X.509 to perform authentication.
+Both can use X.509 to perform authentication when establishing secure connections.

 - __Authentication Algorithm__: An asymmetric, or _public key_, encryption algorithm used to establish a degree of confidence in the identity of a peer.
 - __Cipher Suite__: A four-part set consisting of a _key exchange_, _authentication_, _encryption_ and _hash_ algorithm.
 Such a suite must be agreed upon for a TLS connection to be possible to establish.
 The _authentication_ and _hash_ algorithms form a _signature suite_.